 Any scheduled game, match, practice or the like in which any participant is under the age of 18 years.

-(2) Use of tobacco is prohibited.
-Smoking and other uses of tobacco and marijuana products, are hereby prohibited at any athletic or recreational facility ownedoperated by the Town of Coventry during youth events.
+(2) Use of tobacco and its byproducts, along with marijuana and its byproducts is prohibited.
+Smoking and other uses of tobacco and marijuana products, including but not limited to smoking, vaping, chewing tobacco, or any similar product, are hereby prohibited at any athletic or recreational facility, grounds or property owned or operated by the Town of Coventry..

 (3) Penalty.
 Any person violating this subsection may be ejected from athletic or recreational facilities owned by the Town and/or may be fined not more than $100.

+R. Prohibitions and restrictions at Briar Point Beach facility.

+(1) Briar Point Beach shall be open to the public daily from 10:00 a.m. to 6:00 p.m. from Memorial Day to Labor Day.
+No public access shall be permitted after 6:00 p.m. during this period.
+Pedestrians shall vacate the facility 15 minutes before dusk.
+At all other times of the year, the facility shall be closed to the public between the hours of dusk and 7:00 a.m.

+(2) No person shall use, operate, or cause to be used or operated any wired or wireless speaker, radio, record player, tape deck, or other device designed for the production or amplification of sound (hereinafter “sound equipment”) within the beach or park area, except when such equipment is used exclusively with personal listening devices, including but not limited to headphones, earphones, or wireless earbuds.

+(3) It shall be unlawful for any person to ignite, maintain, or use any grill, barbecue, fire pit, flat-top grill, or other similar cooking apparatus, or any device producing an open flame within the premises of Briar Point Beach.
+This prohibition shall apply to all forms of cooking, heating, or recreational fire, whether fueled by charcoal, wood, propane, gas, pellets, or any other combustible or flammable material.

 Section 2.
 Severability.

 If any provision of this Ordinance or the application thereof shall be held invalid, such invalidity shall not affect the provisions or application of this Ordinance which can be given effect without the invalid provision or application.